hafez-elashry/myReads/README.md

 * install all project dependencies with `npm install`
-* start the development server with `npm start`
+* start the development server with `npm start` or

+steps to install the project (yarn install or just yarn to install the dependencies of the project). steps to start the project (yarn start to launch the project).

 ## What You're Getting
 ```bash